adc587/ceuy3013-project-template/README.md

 Your submission will go undergo several plagiarism checks.
 There is risk of a failing score, without warning, if it becomes evident that your code comes from other public projects.

+#documentation
+The aquifer class allow an aquifer obejct to be created.
+With all the different variables for an aquifer.
+The comment in the code explains what each variable means.

+The function **solve_for_k** will solve for the hydraulic conductivity of the aquifer.
+Given all the variables are valid.

+The function **possible_sediments_deposits** will pick all possible sediments and deposits for each aquifer, be it confined or unconfined. the variable **self.data** stores the k values for each possible seiment and deposit.

+The function **thickness** returns the thickness of the aquifer before and after pumping.

+The funtion **drawdown** returns the drawdowns for a confined aquifer given a water level.

+The test file has examples using the numbers from the homework to make sure all the calculations work.